olutosinbanjo/Hello_World_dpcpp/README.md

 ⚫ Intel® oneAPI Base Toolkit on Intel® DevCloud

-1. Sign up for a free Intel DevCloud Account [here](https://www.intel.com/content/www/us/en/forms/idz/devcloud-registration.html?tgt=https://www.intel.com/content/www/us/en/secure/forms/devcloud-enrollment/account-provisioning.html) (Free access for 120 days with the possibility of an extension).
+To access the Intel® oneAPI Base Toolkit on Intel® DevCloud, sign up for a free Intel DevCloud Account [here](https://www.intel.com/content/www/us/en/forms/idz/devcloud-registration.html?tgt=https://www.intel.com/content/www/us/en/secure/forms/devcloud-enrollment/account-provisioning.html) (Free access for 120 days with the possibility of an extension).

 The DevCloud is a free remote development environment for learning about and programming oneAPI cross-architecture applications; it is equipped with the latest Intel CPUs, GPUs, FPGAs, and Intel oneAPI tools.